-An OC graduate with a Bachelor of Arts Degree with the preaching major will:
+An OC graduate with a Bachelor of Arts Degree in Preaching Ministry

-- 1. Demonstrate above average knowledge of the Bible, its chronology and themes. - Demonstrate the ability to exegete, organize and present biblical subjects in a contemporary, relevant manner. - Demonstrate an above average knowledge of and ability in essential ministry skills, particularly in preparing and delivering sermons. - 4.
-Demonstrate skill in the non-preaching duties of a minister and an understanding of the culture of the church today. - 5.
+- 1. Demonstrate above average knowledge of the Bible, its chronology and themes. - 2.
+Demonstrate the ability to exegete, organize and present biblical subjects in a contemporary, relevant manner. - 3.
+Demonstrate an above average knowledge of and ability in essential ministry skills, particularly in preparing and delivering sermons. - 4.
+Demonstrate skill in the non-preaching duties of a minister and an understanding of the culture in the church today. - 5.
 Demonstrate knowledge of the world beyond the church and an ability to relate to it in a meaningful manner.